rust-embedded/rust-raspberrypi-OS-tutorials/04_zero_overhead_abstraction/README.md

 -    and     x1, x1, #3      // Clear all bits except [1:0], which hold core id
 -    cbz     x1, 2f          // Jump to label 2 if we are core 0
 -1:  wfe                     // Wait for event
--    b       1b              // In case an event happend, jump back to 1
+-    b       1b              // In case an event happened, jump back to 1
 -2:                          // If we are here, we are core0
 -    ldr     x1, =_start     // Load address of function "_start()"
 -    mov     sp, x1          // Set start of stack to before our code, aka first